Changes in Your Feet During Pregnancy

 Pregnancy causes almost incalculable changes in the body during a small window of time, both mentally and physically, like no other natural bodily phenomenon.
 During pregnancy a woman receives prenatal care to monitor her own health and that of her unborn child.
 And yet, probably the hardest working part of the body seems to be given scant little consideration.

 Taken for granted, out of eye line, so often used and abused, little thought is given to the feet.
 These loyal appendatures rarely let an individual down, regardless of common neglect.
 However, as any woman that has gone through pregnancy can testify, at no other time in their life do they become more aware of their feet.
-Pregnancy can bring about, or exasperate, a multitude of podiatric issues which need to be understood, and where necessary attended to.
+Pregnancy can bring about, or exasperate, a multitude of foot health issues which need to be understood, and where necessary attended to.

 Flat Feet in Pregnancy